 So-called raw food diets are not a safe substitute, either, because of the risk of salmonella and other foodborne illnesses for both your Poodle and you.
 Our advice is only to give your dog foods produced by manufacturers that have certified nutritionists on staff.
 That way, you can be ensured that they are appropriate and that you’re giving your pooch a diet safe for both of you.

-For our money, the Royal Canin Poodle Adult Dry Dog Food is the best food for this breed based on our reviews.
+To conclude, we think that Royal Canin Poodle Adult Dry Dog Food is the best dog food for Poodles and the best dog food for Standard Poodles.
 It provides a full slate of nutrients in a palatable form that your pup is sure to enjoy.
-Our best value pick, the Iams ProActive Health Adult Small Breed Dry Dog Food, packs a lot of quality into an affordable package, and a great choice for pet owners on a budget.
+Our best value pick, the Iams ProActive Health Adult Small Breed Dry Dog Food, packs a lot of quality into an affordable package and is a great choice for pet owners on a budget.

 Our research taught us a valuable lesson.
 These products vary considerably.
 Therefore, it’s worth your time and effort to learn the facts to make the right choice for your canine companion.